background

 Therefore, the incremental revenue obtained from existing customers through upgrades and cross-selling exceeds the revenue lost from customer downgrades and churn, as affirmed by the negative MRR churn rate.

-In closing, a net negative churn is a favorable outcome, as it signifies that the company is not only retaining its customer base but also expanding its revenue from existing customers, contributing to a higher customer lifetime value (CLTV).
+In closing, a net negative churn is a favorable outcome, as it signifies that the company is not only retaining a loyal customer base but also generating more expansion revenue (MRR) from existing customers, contributing to a higher customer lifetime value (CLTV).

 Expansion MRR Rate Calculator